 For your further information about Fuse, below is an overview of our strategic plan and racial equity statement.
 Here is a description of board member responsibilities.

-To express your interest, please fill out this intake form by October 23rd.
+To express your interest, please fill out this intake form.

-The Fuse Governance Committee will meet on October 24th to review the submissions and choose candidates for interviews.
-We will interview candidates between October 28th and November 8th.
-Shortly thereafter, the Governance Committee will make our final decisions, and candidates will be notified.
-The slate will be approved at our November 13th board meeting.
-The first board meeting for our new board members to attend will be our 2020 Board Retreat, scheduled for Friday, January 31st.
-We will conduct a board orientation in early January.
+The Fuse Governance Committee will review the submissions on a rolling basis.
+We will interview candidates during November and December and make our decision in early January, and candidates will be notified then.
+The first board meeting for the new board members will be our annual retreat on Friday, January 31st.
+We will conduct a board orientation before the retreat.